 - Join one (or more) accountancy clubs and associations, including:

-- Association of Latin Professionals in Finance and Accounting (APLFA)
+- Association of Latino Professionals in Finance and Accounting (ALPFA)

 - Attend Mass in the Basilica of the Sacred Heart, visit the Grotto; join an intramural sports team; or volunteer in the community through the Center for Social Concerns.